 fountain, regarded by Belgians with reverence and a healthy dose of humor.
 Continue to the Sablon, an old aristocratic district famous for its markets, Gothic church and picturesque little park.
 After you've had your fill of the Grand and Petit Sablons, head up Rue de la Regence to the Royal Museums of Fine Arts—well worth a few hours, especially if you're interested in early Flemish art or works by Belgian painters.

 You could easily spend another day in the Mont des Arts, the area around Rue de la Regence.
-The Royal Palace is there (go inside if you're there in late summer, when it's open), as well as the Musical Instruments Museum (a treat any time of year).
+The Royal Palace is there, as well as the Musical Instruments Museum.
 The view over the city is also beautiful.
 Brussels Park is a mere stone's throw away, across the Place des Palais.
 It's good for a stroll or a rest if you're a bit tired of walking.
 A few blocks northwest of the park is the Cathedral of St. Michael and St. Gudule, notable for its centuries-old stained glass and elaborately carved wooden pulpit.
 And thanks to Belgium's long history in comic-strip art, you can finish your day of sightseeing at the Comic Strip Centre (a few blocks north of the cathedral).

 A number of other attractions are a bit farther afield.
 If you're a fan of art-nouveau architecture, plan to see the Horta Museum in St.-Gilles (southwest of the Petit Ring).
-Head to Anderlecht to visit the Gueuze Museum: It's a great place to learn about a distinctive type of Belgian beer.
-The beautiful Erasmus House is in Anderlecht, too.
+Head to Anderlecht to visit the Gueuze Museum and the beautiful Erasmus House.
 In the suburb of Izelle, you'll find the Constantin Meunier Museum.
-If you've grown tired of museums or just want to spend some time outdoors, the huge National Botanical Garden is in the northern suburb of Meise.
+If you've grown tired of museums or just want to spend some time outdoors, the huge Botanic Garden is in the northern suburb of Meise.

 Brussels nightlife has a deserved reputation as being accessible to the initiated only: It may seem that everyone but you knows where to go.
-Your best bet is to try to get a recommendation from a resident, or visit http://www.netevents.be.
-Whether you want a relaxing drink or a steamy disco inferno, there's plenty going on, and even more with the recent influx of foreign residents.
+Your best bet is to try to get a recommendation from a resident.
+Whether you want a relaxing drink or a steamy disco inferno, there's plenty going on.

 To a Belgian, a cafe is where you go to sit for hours nursing a strong Belgian beer or a cup of espresso.
 In summer, the sidewalk cafes around the Sablon are crowded late into the night.
 You'll often see street performers.
 Other lively areas in Brussels are around the Rue du Marche au Charbon, Rue du Lombard and, of course, the Grand Place.
 The trendier side of Brussels' nightlife can be sampled around Place St. Gery and Rue Antoine Dansaert.